Skip to main content

 This is perhaps the most unusual of all wellness mixes we have found with terpenes so far.
 Because of that, the inclusion of guaiol in your wellness cabinet may be a very good idea!

-Fern Valley Farms Products with Guaiol
+Experience Terpenes with Fern Valley Farms

 Interested in learning more about terpenes?
 Our series of Terpene Talks is the perfect springboard for expanding your knowledge!